'The most important issue to come before the city this century'

 Whilst forgoing the need for state-of-the-art new student accommodation blocks held an undeniable appeal for penny-pinching officials, there remained the strong and unshakeable suspicion that Derry was rejected for political reasons as shall be seen later.

-The recommendation was pushed through by the Government of the day despite the mobilisation of a strong cross-community lobby in the Maiden City that fought a doomed campaign to overturn the snub.
+Today the 'Journal' looks back at how the recommendation was pushed through by the Government of the day despite the mobilisation of a strong cross-community lobby in the Maiden City that fought a doomed campaign to overturn the snub.

 Just two days before Higher Education in Northern Ireland: Report of the Committee appointed by the Minister of Finance - or the Lockwood Report - was published, a large meeting was convened in the Guildhall to protest against the report’s anticipated recommendation in favour of Coleraine and to organise the University for Derry Action Committee (UDAC).